sivalamar/fizzbuzz-selenium/README.md

 1. **Read the instructions thoroughly**, reading comprehension is large part of the evaluation.
 2. Emailing a java file will not be accepted, refer to tip #1.
 3. An ideal submission will demonstrate how to use the [Page Object pattern](https://code.google.com/p/selenium/wiki/PageObjects).
-4. Naming conventions are extremely important for maintainable code, a strong submission will adhere to the standard conventions of the language you choose to use, for example the [standard Java conventions](http://java.about.com/od/javasyntax/a/nameconventions.htm).
+4. Naming conventions are extremely important for maintainable code.
+A strong submission will adhere to the standard conventions of the language you choose to use, for example the [standard Java conventions](http://java.about.com/od/javasyntax/a/nameconventions.htm).